armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.execution/stages.before/deleteManifest.md

 ---
 title: "spinnaker.execution.stages.before.deleteManifest"
 linktitle: "deleteManifest"
-description: "A policy targeting this object is run before executing each task in a deleteManifest stage."
+description: "A policy targeting this object runs before executing each task in a deleteManifest stage."
 weight: 10
 ---